 The Frenchtown neighborhood owes its name to the early French settlers who founded St. Charles, and to our distinctive style of architecture.
-The district has the largest concentration of French Colonial style architecture in the Midwest, earning it a spot on the National Register of Historic Places in 1991.
+The district has the second largest concentration of French Colonial style architecture west of the Mississippi, earning it a spot on the National Register of Historic Places in 1991.
 These simple structures, constructed from about 1820-50, feature an extended main roof over raised open-air galleried front porches and double front doors accessing both the living and dining rooms on the main level, which are often mistaken as duplexes.
 Kitchens were in the walkout basement and the upper floor was a sleeping loft.
 Most are built with brick made here in Frenchtown on cut limestone foundations from quarries nearby.
 Several historic homes in the area still retain their summer kitchens: small detached brick buildings used for cooking, washing laundry and smoking meats as well as brick carriage houses.

 The arrival of the railroad and large wave of German immigration in the 1830’s after Gottfried Duden and Louis Eversman published a glowing account of the new frontier spurred groups and societies to support immigration here.
 By the mid 1800’s, Frenchtown was a “city within the city”.
 North Second Street was a bustling thriving commercial district.
 Butchers, bakers, tinsmiths and saddle makers all had shops on the street; many lived above them on the second floor.
 Farmers brought their grain to the mill located in the 900 block and stayed at the boarding house at the corner of French and Second Streets.
 The fire department‘s restored hose company #2 at 1121 North Second Street is now the Historic Frenchtown Museum with changing exhibits of local interest and walking tour brochures.